programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Are the experts ‘wrong’?

 Ordinarily, if the expert assigns label *x* to an observation then _x_ it is!
 However, in the case of a PhD thesis it’s worth questioning this assumption for a moment!
 Are time-pressured, resource-constrained librarians going to be able to glance at an abstract and *always* select the most appropriate DDC.
-And will they *never* be influenced by ‘extraneous’ factors such as the department in which the PhD student was enroled or the history of DDCs assigned by the institution.
+And will they *never* be influenced by ‘extraneous’ factors such as the department in which the PhD student was enrolled or the history of DDCs assigned by the institution.

 So while most approaches would treat ‘misclassifications’ as an error to be solved, we might reasonably ask whether these theses have been correctly classified in the first place.
-To investigate thist further we first need to reload the tokens data:
+To investigate this further we first need to reload the tokens data:

 ```python
 df = pd.read_feather(os.path.join('data','ph-tutorial-data-embeddings.feather')).set_index('EThOS_ID')